 Anxiety is familiar to all of us.
 We all have experienced it at some point in time.
-For me I still remember the level of anxiety that struck me when it was the first day of my teaching career 2 decades ago!
+For me I still remember the level of anxiety that struck me when it was the first day of my teaching career 25 years ago!
 The first few minutes were nerve racking but then gradually it got better!

 However, for many, anxiety is a more serious issue!
 Anxiety is your body’s natural response to stress.
 But, frequent, excessive, and persistent anxiety can seriously interfere with your life and affect your overall health.

 Understanding the factors that trigger anxiety and following a proper dietary, lifestyle, and supplement protocol can reduce anxiety and finally help you live the happy life you deserve.

 The good news is that it is absolutely possible to reduce anxiety.
-The first step is to discover what activities could trigger anxiety within you.
+The first step is to discover what could trigger anxiety within you.

 In this blog, you’ll learn what anxiety is, its symptoms, and the factors that trigger anxiety.
 I will share how to reduce anxiety naturally through a holistic diet and lifestyle.